You are hereHome ›

 Cartographies of Time was named to the Best Books of the Year 2010 by amazon.com and ranked #2 on their list of Best Books of the Year in Art and Photography 2010; it was also named to the 2010 list of the Year’s Best Reading Beyond Category by The Barnes and Noble Review.
 The exhibition based on the book at the Princeton University Art Museum received wide acclaim including a Critic's Pick in ArtForum, which referred to the exhibition and book as a "dramatic" expansion of our "knowledge of visual phenomena."

 Rosenberg's essays, reviews, and translations have appeared in Art Journal, Eighteenth-Century Life, Eighteenth-Century Studies, Esse, Hedgehog Review, Historical Reflections, Isis, Journal of the History of Ideas, Journal of Modern History, Representations, Social History, Studies in Eighteenth-Century Culture, Studies on Voltaire and the Eighteenth Century, Urban China, Wilson Quarterly, and other journals.
 His work has also been anthologized in several books including Language, Self, and Society; Postmodernism and the Enlightenment; Modernism, Inc.; In(ter)discipline: New Languages for Criticism; Raw Data (Is an Oxymoron); and Il Palazzo Enciclopedico; Biennale Arte 2013.
 His volume Histories of the Future (Duke University Press, 2005), edited with anthropologist Susan Harding, was lauded by the Times Literary Supplement as "effervescent, exhilarated, and stimulating."

-Rosenberg has held fellowships from the National Endowment for the Humanities, Rutgers Center for the Critical Analysis of Contemporary Culture, University of California Humanities Research Institute, Princeton University Council of the Humanities, and Max Planck Institute for the History of Science, among others.
+Rosenberg has held fellowships from the National Endowment for the Humanities, Rutgers Center for the Critical Analysis of Contemporary Culture, University of California Humanities Research Institute, Princeton University Council of the Humanities, Max Planck Institute for the History of Science, and Stanford Humanities Center, among others.
 He also served as Associate Dean of the Clark Honors College.
-In 2013-14, he is a Faculty Fellow at the Stanford Humanities Center.
 Professor Rosenberg’s current research focuses on the history of data.